Some time back I signed up to do a 5km running event around Lake Pflugerville, Texas.

-I’ve often been asked if I find running to be a lonely endeavour.
-But with the council in my head always, during running, jumping at the opportunity to commence open debate, the answer has always been, most certainly no. This time was no exception, and as I clicked over the two kilometre mark, time – 3:58, an old voice rose again.
+I’ve often been asked if I find running to be a lonely endeavor, but with the council in my head always, during running, jumping at the opportunity to commence open debate, the answer has always been, most certainly no. This time was no exception, and as I clicked over the two kilometre mark, time – 3:58, an old voice rose again.
 ‘Wait up for Davo!’

 The man with his megaphone – still farting about with his starting gun – announced my name as official 2nd place runner.
 My official time was 20:19.
 The medal ceremony was soon after, and spoiling hopes that I could swing by Home Depot on the way home and make right the wrong by way of a can of gold spray paint, I was awarded not a disc-like medal, but a small silver trophy in the unmistakable shape of – No.2.
 I scanned around for the Royal Box, but with Her Majesty nowhere to be seen I was bestowed with my trophy a lukewarm round of applause from the icicles present (family and friends still battling the cold) and, more prestigiously, a hotdog.
 The 1st place runner looked over and smiled.
 ‘Wait up for Davo ey?’